Kagescan/kagescan.legtux.org/README.md

 ## Deprecation Notice

 This repository contains some code of the original Kagescan's website (kagescan.legtux.org), written using PHP.
-**It has been deprecated in favor of the (planned) new Kagescan's website, that runs under Node.JS
-See more at the [Kagescan/code.kagescan.fr](https://github.com/Kagescan/code.kagescan.fr) repository**
+**It has been deprecated in favor of the (planned) new Kagescan's website See more at the [Kagescan/code.kagescan.fr](https://github.com/Kagescan/code.kagescan.fr) repository**

 ----------------------------